nmakarov/lastconf/README.md

 - validation or at least mandatory params check.

-- native error handling&reporting while parsing files – should informatively tell where the error was (kinda works for `.js` files)
+- native error handling&reporting while parsing files – should informatively tell where the error was (_kinda works for `.js` files now_)

-- add a param that specify config file name to process in addition to standard ones (really needed?)
+- add a param that specify config file name to process in addition to standard ones (_really needed?_)

-- `.has` function (really needed?)
+- `.has` function (_really needed?_)

 ## Other npms with similar functionality in no particular order: